SudoBrendan/k8s-vagrant/labs/architecture/solution/README.md

-Understanding the basics of a Kubernetes cluster can be a bit confusing because there are many ways to stand up a cluster, and the Kubernetes docs don't always differentiate which components are always required, sometimes required depending on your hosting environment, and sometimes required dpending on the workloads you plan on running in the cluster.
+Understanding the basics of a Kubernetes cluster can be a bit confusing because there are many ways to stand up a cluster, and the Kubernetes docs don't always differentiate which components are always required, sometimes required depending on your hosting environment, and sometimes required depending on the workloads you plan on running in the cluster.

 Let's walk through the cluster provisioned in our Vagrant VMs and the components